OBluemingO/reactjs-test/README.md

-# at first using command for install package all of this repo
+# at first using command for install package all of this repo required
 npm install react-scripts@latest

 # Getting Started with Create React App